5aurabhRanjan/nestedbayes/RSA.md

 ## Predictive inference

 The fancy caching methods generalizes to nearby arguments, but only do so at the level of an entire sub-model.
 Can we get finer-grained re-use within a model?
+Based (loosely) on stochastic inverses, we have begun to explore several techniques for 'predictive' inference---algorithms that use previous similar runs to predict aspects of a completed execution from a partial execution.
+In general we are thinking of these in an SMC setting, where they help guide the early choices before factors happen, though these predictions can be useful more generally (e.g. for block MH proposals).

+###Heuristic factors
+ learned heuristic factors for better smc

+###Sample predictors
- learned heuristic factors for better smc latent variable predictors for better smc coarse-to-fine smc?
+  latent variable predictors for better smc

+###Coarse-to-fine
+  coarse-to-fine smc?

 ## Other stuff

+###pseudo-marginal MH
-  pseudo-marginal MH? needs estimate of likelihood... but that can come from SMC. order?
-SOSMC? variational? use SMT solver? particularly in literalListener
+  needs estimate of likelihood... but that can come from SMC.

+### SOSMC

+###Variational inference

+##SMT solvers
+  particularly in literalListener